alexdapunt/mailas-blog/content/post/holiday-in-brandenburg.md

 hero: "/images/brandenburg-germany.jpg"

 ---
+Brandenburg is the state surrounding Berlin.
+Although it is a state close to Berlin, the region is relatively sparsely populated.

-Brandenburg can offer many sights to enjoy a day or a weekend in the nature, exploring the Brandenburg region and the local food
+Brandenburg can offer many attractions to enjoy a day or weekend in nature, exploring the forests, lakes and local food.

-**The easiest way to reach all of these places is by car or by renting a car.** Brandenburg is the state that surrounds Berlin.
-Although Brandenburg is a state close to Berlin, the region is relatively sparsely populated.
+**The easiest way to reach all these places is by car or by renting a car.**

-Here there is a selection of holiday home in Brandenburg suitable for a day, a weekend or a holiday in peace surrounded by nature.
+Here is a selection of holiday homes in Brandenburg suitable for a day, a weekend or a peaceful holiday surrounded by nature.

 ### 1. Forsthaus Strelitz